gadget-framework/gadget2/docs/userguide.md

 in the data files are ignored, so the layout of the files can be adjusted into a easily viewable form to check the content of the files.
-The case of any text in an input file is ignored by Gadget, so for example, ”Stock” and ”stock” would be interpreted by Gadget as being the same.
+The case of any text in an input file is ignored by Gadget, so for example, "Stock" and "stock" would be interpreted by Gadget as being the same.

+\bigskip
 Unless stated otherwise, all the input and output files use the following measurement units: